 Financing companies want to know the condition of a vehicle for the same reasons as knowing it's age—to determine how likely they are to finance a vehicle that will manage to make money for the owner till the end of its loan term.

 The Total Appraised Value of the Vehicle

 - The truck's make and model

 - If it was bought new or used

 - If you're intending to buy the truck from a dealership or a private sale

 - 3 pictures clearly showing the condition of the commercial truck you'd like to finance

 In addition, financing companies are also looking for information about the borrower themselves.

-Most financing companies prefer commercial trucking businesses that are at least two years old, especially with semi truck financing (where two years in business is considered a long time).
+Most financing companies prefer commercial trucking businesses that are at least two years old—especially for semi truck financing, where two years in business is considered ample.

-Numerous high-standing business accounts that have been open for a long time indicate that you are a reliable borrower who can be trusted.
+Numerous significant business accounts that have been open for a long time indicate that you are a reliable borrower who can be trusted.
 Business accounts with little activity, however, are generally a red flag and can increase rates.

 A trucking business that has demonstrated its earning potential will have an easier time getting fully financed.

 - The more you want to borrow, the more your business should be able to reliably earn.

 - Ask your lender how much revenue they want to see.

 - Banks tend to prefer a year-round business to seasonal ones, but commercial vehicle financing companies are more understanding.

-If you are a professional driver (owner operator), financing companies will use your personal credit score to help determine rates.
+If you are an owner operator shopping for your own truck, financing companies will likely use your personal credit score to help determine rates.

-Financing companies will pre-approve you without showing insurance, but the money will not reach your bank account until proof of insurance is shown, so start shopping for quotes beforehand!
+Financing companies will pre-approve you without showing insurance—however, any borrowed funds will be delivered until proof of insurance is shown, so start shopping for quotes beforehand!